dcdhameliya/YdPlayer/README.md

     }
 ```

-<br><br>You may found anoher YdPlayer library [here](https://github.com/ykhokhaneshiya/YdPlayer).<br><br>
+You may found anoher YdPlayer library [here](https://github.com/ykhokhaneshiya/YdPlayer).

 You can download demo project from this [link](https://app.box.com/s/kcxx2tdav3763evv0fu8b3li8ulmqwnb).<br>
 The password of this DemoYdPlayer.rar file is ```dcdhameliya```.

-If you want to do some technical contribution then mail me on my mail address
+If you want to contribute something then write me on my email: dcdhameliya@gmail.com.

-Of course, it must have much trouble, and bug, you can give me some advice, and then, I can learn more and I will update the library with your advice and proper credits.

-mail ：dcdhameliya@gmail.com

 &copy; Dhruval Dhameliya
 Licensed under the [GNU General Public License v3.0](LICENSE).